Apartment house – purchase

-Despite the fact that one of the domains of the Affordable Advocate office is to focus on real estate services, we have encountered the purchase of apartment houses rather sporadically.
+Despite the fact that one of the domains of the Affordable Lawyer’s office is to focus on real estate services, the purchase of apartment houses is still rather rare.
 This makes us all the more attentive to the individual steps and point out the specifics to our clients.

 What do we call an apartment house?
 Wikipedia states that it is a building with several apartments in which tenants live and for this they pay a payment called rent or rent to the owner of the apartment or house.
 According to this definition, it is not necessarily a brick house, which we typically think of as an “apartment building”, but theoretically maybe a prefabricated building.